-$(A - B) \times C/100 \times D/12$ where:
+(A - B) x C/100 x D/12 where:

-- A = remuneration proxy as determined in relation to the year of assessment: - B = R 83 100 (R 79 000) (subject to certain exclusions) - C = 17. or - If the accommodation consists of a house, flat or apartment consisting of at least 4 rooms, then: - 18 if unfurnished and power or fuel is supplied by the employer or furnished, and no power or fuel is supplied by the employer; - 19 if furnished and power or fuel is supplied by the employer; - D = the number of completed months during the year of assessment during which the employee was entitled to the accommodation.
+- A = remuneration proxy as determined in relation to the year of assessment; - B = R 87 300 (R 83 100) (subject to certain exclusions) - C = 17, or - If the accommodation consists of a house, flat or apartment consisting of at least 4 rooms, then: - 18 if unfurnished and power or fuel is supplied or furnished, and no power or fuel is supplied; - 19 if furnished and power or fuel is supplied; - D = number of months during the year of assessment during which the employee was entitled to the accommodation.

-^{}This is remuneration as defined derived by the employee in the previous year of assessment, excluding the residential accommodation benefit.
+Remuneration derived by the employee in the previous year of assessment, excluding the residential accommodation benefit.